-Students may visit or call the Office of Undergraduate Admission for High School students, Rocket Hall Room 1300 419.530.8700 or 1.800.586.5336 ext.
+Students may visit or call the Undergraduate Admission High School Students Office, Room 1300 Rocket Hall, 419.530.8700 or 800.586.5336 ext.
 8700.

 To apply for admission to The University of Toledo, a prospective direct from high school student must submit the following initial materials: